apache/shardingsphere/document/current/content/manual/sharding-jdbc/usage/read-write-splitting.en.md

     DataSource dataSource = MasterSlaveDataSourceFactory.createDataSource(yamlFile);
 ```

-### Use raw JDBC
+### Use Native JDBC

-By using MasterSlaveDataSourceFactory factory class and rule configuration object, we can obtain MasterSlaveDataSource which implements the standard interface of DataSource in JDBC.
-Thus you can choose to use native JDBC DataSource for development, or using JPA, MyBatis ORM tools, etc.
+Configure objects with `MasterSlaveDataSourceFactory` to get `MasterSlaveDataSource`, which is realized by standard JDBC DataSource interface.
+Or choose native JDBC to develop through DataSource; or use JPA, MyBatis and other ORM tools.
-Take DataSource in JDBC as an example:
+Take native JDBC for example:

 ```java
 DataSource dataSource = MasterSlaveDataSourceFactory.createDataSource(yamlFile);